Transgender personnel in the United States military: May 2025–present

 On August 7, 2025, Reuters reported that the United States Air Force had denied all pending requests for early retirement under the Temporary Early Retirement Authority (TERA) from transgender service members with between 15 and 18 years of service, opting instead to separate them without retirement benefits.
 According to an August 4 memorandum signed by Brian Scarlett, performing the duties of the Assistant Secretary of the Air Force for Manpower and Reserve Affairs, all TERA exception-to-policy requests for this service range were disapproved, including some that had already been approved and were subsequently rescinded.

 The decision followed a May 23, 2025, policy memo stating that airmen with 15–18 years of service could request early retirement.
 Under the revised policy, those with 18–20 years of service remained eligible for prorated retirement, while those with less than 15 years received separation under existing rules.
 The Air Force indicated that affected personnel would instead receive lump-sum separation payments but no retirement pensions.
 Transgender rights advocates criticized the move as a betrayal, citing the loss of hundreds of thousands of dollars in lifetime benefits.
 Shannon Minter of the National Center for LGBTQ Rights described the change as "devastating".

+In December 2025, the U.S. Court of Appeals for the District of Columbia Circuit stayed U.S. District Judge Ana Reyes' March 2025 preliminary injunction in Talbot v.
+United States, and held that the February 2025 policy memo by Secretary Pete Hegseth on the military transgender ban was likely constitutional under the U.S. Supreme Court's recent decision in United States v.
+Skrmetti.

+On January 8, 2026, Colonel Bree Fram, Lieutenant Colonel Erin Krizek, Commander Blake Dremann, Sergeant First Class Cathrine Schmid, and Chief Petty Officer Jaida McGuire were honored by the Human Rights Campaign after being forced to retire from the military due to the ban.

+On June 1, 2026, the US court of appeals for D.C. ruled that transgender members of the military can continue to serve, but the armed services can continue refusing to enlist new transgender members.